-Production at the Company's mining operations is dependent upon the efforts of its employees and the Company's relations with its unionized and non-unionized employees.
-The Company may not be able to satisfactorily renegotiate its collective labour agreements when they expire and may face tougher negotiations or higher wage demands than would be the case for non-unionized labour.
+Production at the Company's mining operations is dependent upon the efforts of its employees and the Company's relations with its employees.
+The Company may not be able to satisfactorily renegotiate its labour agreements when they expire.
 In addition, existing labour agreements may not prevent a strike or work stoppage at the Company's facilities in the future.
 In addition, relations between the Company and its employees may be affected by changes in the scheme of labour relations that may be introduced by the relevant governmental authorities in those jurisdictions in which the Company carries on business.
 Changes in such legislation or in the relationship between the Company and its employees may have a material adverse effect on the Company's business, financial condition and results of operations.

 In Papua New Guinea, due to high levels of unemployment, it may be difficult for us to obtain skilled personnel that may be required in exploration or mining operations.
 In addition, Papua New Guinea suffers from high levels of poverty.
-A significant proportion of the Papua New Guinea work-force can be classified as unskilled or semi-skilled labourers, as a result of which it may be difficult for employers to find skilled personnel for specialized tasks.
+A significant proportion of the Papua New Guinea work-force can be classified as unskilled or semi-skilled labourers, as a result of which it may be difficult for the Company to find skilled personnel for specialized tasks.
 Shortages of suitably qualified personnel in Papua New Guinea could have a material adverse effect on the Company's business, financial condition and results of operations.